OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

 This document details a CSS-only solution for creating an expanding card effect.
-This effect involves a card that, upon hover, expands to reveal more content or details.
-We'll use only CSS3 for this, avoiding JavaScript for a lightweight and efficient solution.
+No JavaScript is required.
+The effect involves a card that, when hovered over, expands to reveal more content.
+We'll use plain CSS for this example, but the concept can be easily adapted to frameworks like Tailwind CSS.

-**Description of the Styling:**
+## Description of the Styling

-The core idea revolves around using CSS transitions and pseudo-elements (`::before` and `::after`) to achieve the expansion.
-The card's initial state is compact.
-On hover, the `::before` pseudo-element grows in size, pushing the main content down and revealing hidden content.
-We use `transform: scale()` for smooth scaling and transitions for a polished visual effect.
-Opacity changes are used to control visibility of elements.
+The styling utilizes the `:hover` pseudo-class to trigger the expansion.
+The card starts with a compact size.
+On hover, the height increases to reveal hidden content, and a subtle transition makes the expansion smooth.
+We use flexbox for layout simplicity and control.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>